-- Action plan: measures to reduce releases from unintentional production (Article 5); - Activity: research, development and monitoring (Article 11); - Activity: technical and financial assistance (Articles 12 and 13).
+- Action plan: measures to reduce releases from unintentional production (article 5); - Activity: research, development and monitoring (article 11); - Activity: technical and financial assistance (articles 12 and 13).

 The major gap in the NIP update process is that the potential users of the new industrial POPs are not known and there is a lack of capacity within the Government to address such matters.
 The inventory of the new POPs will closely look at the potential industries that might use these chemicals.
-Under the UNIDO/GEF project "Development of the Guidelines for updating of National Implementation Plans (NIPs) under the Stockholm Convention taking into account the new POPs added to the Convention", UNIDO together with UNITAR and the SC Secretariat are currently developing the guidelines for reviewing and updating of NIPs, including a step-by-step approach on how to conduct PBDE and PFOS inventories.
-These draft guidelines have undergone peer review and the final draft is being readied for copy editing.
-Several training activities on the use of the guidelines for international experts and relevant stakeholders have been planned by the SC, also involving implementing agencies.
+GEF/UNIDO's NIP update guidelines, including a step-by-step approach on how to conduct PBDEs and PFOS inventories, have undergone peer review and the final draft is being readied for copy editing.
+Several training activities on the use of the guidelines for international experts and relevant stakeholders have been planned by the SC Secretariat also involving implementing agencies.

-Inventory results, existing capacity, related policies, analytical infrastructure and other elements will be incorporated during the exercise to define the national action plans based on the country's original NIP priorities.
+Inventory results, existing capacity, releated policies, analytical infrastructure and other elements will be incorporated during the exercise to define the national action plans based on the country's priorities.